google/WebFundamentals/src/content/en/tools/chrome-devtools/manage-data/cookies.md

 ## TL;DR
-- 'View detailed information about a cookie, such as its name, value, domain, size, and more.'
+- View detailed information about a cookie, such as its name, value, domain, size, and more.
-- 'Delete a single cookie, cookies from a selected domain, or all cookies from all domains.'
+- Delete a single cookie, cookies from a selected domain, or all cookies from all domains.

 ## Overview {#cookies}